farrelleoin93/12-acres-beer/README.md

 ### Content

-- The content for this site was taken from both 12 Acres website and also some of the beers information and names were taken from [Galaw Bay Brewery](http://www.galwaybaybrewery.com/) as 12 Acres do not have many beers.
+- The content for this site was taken from both 12 Acres website and also some of the beers information and names were taken from [Galway Bay Brewery](http://www.galwaybaybrewery.com/) as 12 Acres do not have many beers.
 Permission was received from both of these companies to use their information prior to starting this project.

 -
 ## <a name="acknowledgements">Acknowledgements</a>